Rolling In It: Main game

 Slot values increase during the game, with the maximum rising to £25,000 by the final question.
-"Steal" slots also come into play, allowing a team to take all the money from one opponent's prize pot if they answer correctly.
+"Steal" slots also come into play, allowing a team to take all the money from one opponent's bank if they answer correctly.

-After the last question has been asked, the team with the highest prize pot advances to the Bank Roll for a chance to win it.
-In the event of a tie, the first team to roll a coin into a money slot and correctly answer a question will advance, with the amount of the roll added to their prize pot.
+After the last question has been asked, the team with the highest bank advances to the Bank Roll for a chance to win it.
+In the event of a tie, the first team to roll a coin into a money slot and correctly answer a question will advance, with the amount of the roll added to their bank.

+The maximum potential bank is £142,500, obtainable if the host's initial roll lands on £5,000 and a single team keeps control throughout the entire game and hits the highest available amount on every roll.

 Bank Roll

 All of the slots except for the two "Roll Again" are blanked out, and the team is given 60 seconds to answer as many open-ended questions as possible.
-The members may confer, but only responses from the contestant are counted.
-Each correct answer or pass/miss marks a slot as "WIN" or "LOSE," respectively, working from left to right.
+The members may confer, but only answers from the contestant are accepted.
+Each correct answer or wrong answer/pass marks a slot as "WIN" or "LOSE" respectively, working from left to right.
 After all eight slots have been marked, the team may continue answering questions and turn a "LOSE" into a "WIN" for each correct answer.

 Once time runs out, the team rolls one coin.
-The contestant wins the entire prize pot if it lands in "WIN," or nothing if it lands in "LOSE."
+The contestant wins the entire bank if it lands in "WIN" or nothing if it lands in "LOSE."